Dog Friendly Sydney: How to visit Sydney with your dog

 One of the most popular cafes in Sydney, which is also dog-friendly, is The Grounds of Alexandria.
-Dogs are allowed in most areas at the Grounds, except for inside the cafe (although they are allowed on its terrace).
+Dogs are allowed in most areas on the Grounds, except for inside the cafe (although they are allowed on its terrace).
 They are permitted in The Potting Shed.

 If the weather is inclement, you may be able to dine inside at some dog-friendly pubs.
 Pupsy has put together this great list of dog-friendly pubs in Sydney.
 I’ve recently visited the Erko in Erskineville on a cold winters day, where I appreciated sitting inside with my pup.
 They even have a wall of photos of their four-legged visitors!

 Another great option closer to the city centre is The Carrington in Surry Hills.

 Top dog-friendly sightseeing ideas in Sydney

 If you’re visiting Sydney with a dog, unfortunately, some of the most popular sightseeing options don’t allow you to bring along your dog.
 This includes sights such as Taronga Zoo and all of the museums.
 However, there are still plenty of dog-friendly options available for your trip, particularly if you’re keen to explore on foot.
 Consider these options…

 Get up close to the Sydney Opera House